ScryEngineering/scrygroup.com/content/tutorial-pages/2019-03-25/guide-to-git-github-for-writers.md

    Instead of leaving those words to languish in a notes app or a half-written email you never send to your partners, you could push your document to GitHub, then delete the section, make a commit and push again, so:

-* You can see your idea without having to find and open another document
+* You can see your idea without having to find and open another document.
-* Others can review your words and offer their thoughts
+* Others can review your words and offer their thoughts.
-* You can recover deleted files (If you've ever feverishly pounded out an idea on your keyboard, sworn you've saved it in one of your umpteen "trusted" places only to never find it again, and cursed the writing gods forever after, this is huge for you.)
+* You can recover deleted files (If you've ever feverishly pounded out an idea on your keyboard, sworn you've saved it in one of your umpteen "trusted" places only to never find it again, and cursed the writing gods forever after, this is huge for you.).

 ###